vtfrc/vtfrc/content/work.md

 I'm also an [advisor](https://calendly.com/kleia/call) to innovative businesses, and I started a few projects, like [Kleia](https://kleia.co), an innovation and technology hub and newsletter, and [Healti](https://healti.net), the modern personal health record.

-On the technical side, some of the tools I use daily and love are Python, Java, PHP, Spring, Laravel, Vue, jQuery, Flutter, Kafka, Hugo, Cloudflare.
+On the technical side, some of the tools I use daily and love are Python, Java, PHP, Spring, Laravel, Vue, Flutter, Kafka, Hugo.
 A few domains I find intriguing are e-health, wellness, digital media, and intelligent transport.

 ## Resumé